 Article two in a series of four discussing the various health professions within the primary/general care space.
-This post focuses on western medicine trained practitioners.
+This post focuses on western medicine trained practitioners from my point of view for you to use to inform your own.
 Please see Who’s Who: An Introduction for more context.

 Conventional Medicine, MDs – not that it needs much explanation, but these are fully licensed physicians experts in the western medical system – a very systematic and compartmentalized approach to care, predicated on a hierarchy of evidence from scientific studies, with pharmaceutical and surgical interventions as top line therapies.
 Its foundation on evidence-based outcomes provides a very necessary structure for how to approach care for the masses and the “average person”, but often has limitations addressing anomalous situations and care needs at the individual level.
 Western medicine was born out of the Flexner report in the 1930s that highlighted a need for standardized medical education and treatment – not a bad thing, but in the process it eradicated other established forms of medicine in the US including osteopathy, homeopathy, chiropractic, and naturopathy, and evolved into the one-size-fits-all system it is today.
 My personal opinion is that this is a problem; you need only look at the chronic illness and opioid epidemics to understand that not everyone succeeds in this model of care.
 And, to no fault of the profession itself, the practice of western medicine today is largely dictated by cost-savings to insurance companies, further handicapping providers from providing the patient-centered care that is so desperately needed.
 There are great MDs, average MDs, and some not-so-great MDs.